 Batman: Arkham City

 The crime-ridden, atmospheric metropolis of Gotham has never seemed more appealing than in Arkham City.
-The terrific adventure sees you grappling and soaring above the city as the everyone’s favorite superhero, before descending upon the streets and engaging in fast-paced combat with a bevy of notable Batman characters using your fists or a host of iconic gadgets.
+The terrific superhero game sees you grappling and soaring above the city as the everyone’s favorite superhero, before descending upon the streets and engaging in fast-paced combat with a bevy of notable Batman characters using your fists or a host of iconic gadgets.
 The story itself is lined with a vast assortment of side missions and nerdtastic lore as well and features standout voice acting from the likes of Batman staples Mark Hamill, Kevin Conroy, and others.

 Shadow of the Colossus